As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The main quality factor, like for any other mineral, is color.
 Fluorite is known for its wide range of colors, including purple, blue, green, yellow, and more.

-The most significant advantage of fluorite is that colors are typically very intense and deep.
+The most significant advantage of fluorite is that colors are typically intense.
 Ink-blue without grayish and brownish admixtures, intense fuchsia, vivid pinkish-purplish-red, and mint green are among the most valuable colors of fluorite.

 Clarity